mlbudda/pgranate-cheatsheets/README.md

 # pgranate-cheatsheets

 Compact &amp; Comprehensive cheat sheets for Developers, who value their screen space.
+Usage: one scenario is to dock it to the left/right as in this [screenshot](usage.png).
+Use Control+F, or Command+F for search.

 (Super early version, updated everyday)